 Florida law permits trusts to last up to 360 years under the Florida Trust Code, making it one of the most favorable states for dynasty trust planning.
 A properly drafted dynasty trust can transfer wealth across multiple generations while avoiding estate tax at each generational level.

 Without a dynasty trust, assets are potentially subject to estate tax each time they pass from one generation to the next.
-Over three generations at a 40% rate, the cumulative erosion is devastating — a $10 million estate could shrink to approximately $2.16 million after three rounds of taxation.
+Over three generations at a 40% rate, the cumulative erosion is significant — a $10 million estate could shrink to approximately $2.16 million after three rounds of taxation on amounts above the applicable exemption.

 A dynasty trust, combined with the generation-skipping transfer (GST) tax exemption, can protect assets from this repeated taxation.
-The GST exemption for 2026 mirrors the estate tax exemption at approximately $7 million per person.
+The GST exemption for 2026 mirrors the estate tax exemption at $15,000,000 per person.

 Strategy 4: Grantor Retained Annuity Trusts (GRATs) for Estate Tax Planning